sean-sype/ckad/README.md

 ## Core Concepts
 - Kubernetes installs
     - api server
-        - acts as the front end, user commands, UI,
+        - acts as the front end, user commands, UI, also delivers commands to the kube main node.
     - etcd
         - distributed reliable key-value store used by kubernetes key value store, used by kuber, used to managed the cluster
         - implementing logs within the clusters